YeahNotSewerSide/LiteDataBase/README.md

 Add more functionality(pop,insert)

 # Args
-  -p <port> - specify port for bd server(always must be first argument)
+  -p <port> - specify port for db server(always must be first argument)

   If you want to load dbs from dumps just write: